binbaz05/MyNexfordCodes/Milestone Assignment 2/README.md

     A logistic regression model is applied to classify the data after PCA transformation.
     The dataset is split into training and testing sets, and the accuracy of the logistic regression model on the PCA-reduced data is calculated.

-Key Outputs:
+Outputs:

     Explained Variance Ratio: Displays the amount of variance explained by each of the two PCA components.

     Logistic Regression Accuracy: The accuracy score reflects how well logistic regression performs on the reduced data, indicating the effectiveness of dimensionality reduction for classification.

 Usage:
     To run the program:
     python PCA.py